Orange Creamsicle Cookies (High-Protein Recipe)

 Key Equipment Focus

 To get the best results, I recommend using a Digital Scale.
-Measuring and cake mix by weight ensures your dough isn't too dry.
+Measuring protein powder and cake mix by weight ensures your dough isn't too dry.
 You'll also want a 12-Cup Muffin Tin (if making muffin-tops) or a standard baking sheet lined with parchment.
 A Cookie Scoop Set is mandatory here to ensure all 18 cookies are the same size so they bake evenly.

 Ingredient Deep Dive & Strategy